DeviPrasadKL/Logout_legend/README.md

 1. **Install the App:** Click on [this link](https://logout-legend.onrender.com) to install the Progressive Web App.
 It’s lightweight and can be easily added to your mobile home screen.
 2. **Set Up Your Preferences:** Customize your settings including break reminders and mode preferences.
-3. **Start Using:** Begin your workday and let Logout Legend handle the time tracking and break management.
+3. **Start Using:** Begin your workday and let Login Tracker handle the time tracking and break management.

 ## Benefits